What is a microsite?

 A microsite is an individual webpage or group of webpages that are used to support, enhance, or supplement a primary or parent website.
 The main difference between a microsite and a parent site is its focus on one main topic or theme compared to the broader scope of the parent site.

 You may want to develop a microsite to target a new market or create focused content for niche audiences, sometimes geographically specific.
-These targeted sites offer companies a chance to add value to their brand by informing, entertaining, engaging, and interacting with niche audiences while earning search engine rankings.
+These targeted sites offer companies a chance to add value to their brand by informing, entertaining, engaging, and interacting with specific audiences while earning great search engine rankings.

 7 microsite best practices

 2. Consider the size and scope of your microsite.

 How in-depth your microsite needs to be may very well depend on your resources and budget.
 You could simply create a one-page microsite that acts as a great landing page for a pay-per-click campaign and links back to the parent site, or you could design a fully functional, self-contained mini-website with its own contact page and e-commerce engine (if you are selling products).
 Adding user-generated content features such as forums, comments, and file uploading should also be considered at this stage.

 3. Decide on a thoughtful domain name.